 Support renting private sector accommodation

-After your first year at York you may decide to rent shared private sector accommodation that requires a UK based rent guarantor.
-If you don’t have a UK based guarantor, through the Rent Guarantee Scheme, the University will consider acting as your guarantor in order to enable you to rent in the private sector.
+After your first year at York, you may decide to rent shared private sector accommodation that requires a UK based rent guarantor.
+If you don’t have a UK based guarantor, the University will act as your guarantor through the Rent Guarantee Scheme.

 Email address: email@example.com